IOTechSystems/xrt-examples/AzureSphere/README.md

       * Select "TCP", set port number to 1502 and click "Next"
       * Select "Allow the connection" and click "Next"
       * Set Name to "ModbusPal" and click "Finish"

+   * On Ubuntu run the Firewall Configuration UI
+     * Select "Rules" and add a new rule with "+"
+     * Select "Simple"
+     * Set "Name" to "ModbusPal"
+     * Set "Policy" to "Allow"
+     * Set "Direction" to "In"
+     * Set "Protocol" to "TCP"
+     * Set "Port" to "1502"
+     * Select "+Add"

 * Run the simulator by clicking on download (Windows) or with the command: